semillie/future-vehicle-analysis/vehicle_02_truck/README.md

 Here I use SQL to help organize the dataset and observe which make (manufacturers/car brands) and which year (2022 - 2024) will most likely be the future vehicle based on size class requirement.

 -----
-1. How many of the 2583 vechiles are listed as trucks?
+1. How many of the 2583 vehicles are listed as trucks?
 2. Which make (manufacturers/car brands) offers the most truck options?
 3. Which year offers the most truck options?
 4. Which make (manufacturers/car brands) offers the most truck options yearly?
 -----

-**1. How many of the 2583 vehciles are listed as trucks?**
+**1. How many of the 2583 vehicles are listed as trucks?**
 ```
 SELECT
   COUNT(size_class) AS truck_count